-Scale-oriented O scale enthusiasts often bemoan the lack of true 1:48 O scale autos to go with their O scale trains.
-Often they go so far as to call 1:48 automobiles non-existent.
+Scale-oriented O scale enthusiasts often bemoan the lack of true 1:48 O scale cars (as in automobiles) to go with their O scale trains.
+Often they go so far as to call 1:48 scale autos non-existent.
 That’s not entirely the case.
-There are 1:48 scale automobiles out there.
+There are 1:48 scale vehicles out there.
 Finding them just requires some creativity and imagination.

 Over the years, Marx made electric and clockwork trains in no fewer than seven sizes and two gauges.
 Depending on how you count Marx train sizes, you can say it was more than that.
 Here’s an overview of what they made.

 If you go to sell Marx trains, correctly identifying the size definitely makes them attract more bids.

 Two years ago, Jerry Greene made a splash when he attempted to put his huge, one-of-a-kind train collection up for auction.
 He had quietly amassed 35,000 train items, and only a handful of people knew about it.

 Transporting the collection to Sotheby’s let that cat out of the bag.
 It became the subject of a short feature in the October 2012 issue of Classic Toy Trains, and relentless speculation on all of the major online toy train forums.

 The collection, now known as the “Jerni collection,” didn’t sell–it was a one-buyer-take-all affair–so now portions of it are on display at the New York Historical Society.Read More »The greatest European tinplate train collection in the United States is on display

 How Lionel Fastrack compares to traditional tubular track and competing O gauge track is a common question.
 I own both, so I can probably make a comparison.
 Here is my Lionel Fastrack review.

 For the most part, it’s not bad.
 But it’s not perfect.
 For some people, the drawbacks are easy enough to overlook.
 For others, they could be showstoppers.
 You’ll have to decide for yourself.